allianz/ng-aquila/projects/ng-aquila/src/number-stepper/number-stepper.md

 #### Disabled

-You can fully disable user input on the number stepper component by setting `nxDisabled` property to `true`.
+You can fully disable user input on the number stepper component by setting `disabled` property to `true`.

 <!-- example(number-stepper-disabled-explicit) -->